System Metrics(applicable for Linux based systems)

 Fetch error log details:

 Monyog can automatically get the path of the error log from the MySQL server.
-Just click on this button, and Monyog will do the rest for you.
+Just click on the fetch button, and Monyog will do the rest for you.

 If you choose to enter the error log file path manually, you may do so here.

-Click on this button to have Monyog check if it can access the file specified by the path.
+Click on this button to check if Monyog can access the file specified in the File path.

 MySQL query log settings